-Bexley’s Children’s Social Care (CSC) service provides a large number of services to vulnerable children in need, children with disabilities, children at risk of harm and those who are looked after (LAC) by Bexley.
-All open cases have an allocated social worker (or personal advisor in the 13+ team).
+Bexley’s Children’s Social Care (CSC) service provides a large number of services to vulnerable children in need, children with disabilities, children at risk of harm and those who are looked after (looked after children) by Bexley.
+All open cases have an allocated Social Worker (or Personal Advisor in the Leaving Care Team).

 We have the following teams: